alexwinter443/TravelCo/README.md

-# This is the Repository for Alex Vergara's VacationCo project.
+# This is the Repository for Alex Vergara's VacationCo. project.

-## VacationCo is a vacation planning web application.
+## VacationCo. is a vacation planning web application.

 ## *Travellers often need help with transportation, accomodation, activities, meals and other services when travelling abroad.
 Vacation Co. helps people save time and effort on trips and makes travelling easier*